 All units are assessed by exam at the end of Year 11.

 Homework is set regularly and there is an expectation that it is completed on time and to a high standard.
-It involves a range of activities such as researching a recent topical geographical event or answering practice exam questions.
+It involves a range of activities such as researching a recent topical geographical event, preparing revision material and then revising for an assessment, or answering practice exam questions.

 Geography provides a number of enrichment opportunities through fieldtrips and fieldwork in the school grounds.
-For example, Year 7 complete a study into their local area based on fieldwork in the surrounding area.
-Year 10 spend a day conducting human fieldwork in Birmingham and physical rivers fieldwork to Carding Mill Valley to support their geographical investigations component of Paper 2.
+For example, Year 10 spend a day conducting human fieldwork in Birmingham and physical rivers fieldwork to Carding Mill Valley to support their geographical investigations component of Paper 2.
 Year 12 visit the coast for coastal fieldwork and they consider coastal landscape systems, processes and change and how coastal towns have been regenerated.
-They also make visits to the University of Birmingham for master classes on climate change and to support their geographical investigation.